dossist/moinmoin-memodump/README.md

 ### I don't like backlinks! ###

-If you get the newest MoinMoin code (as of June 2014) [from the repository](https://bitbucket.org/thomaswaldmann/moin-1.9), you can disable backlinking behavior in location area by adding a line to wikiconfig.py:
+If you get the latest code of MoinMoin (as of June 2014) [from the repository](https://bitbucket.org/thomaswaldmann/moin-1.9), you can disable backlinking behavior in location area by adding a line to wikiconfig.py:

         backlink_method = lambda self, req: 'pagelink'

 This is not specific for this theme, but viable for other themes as well.
 Please note that this is not implemented in 1.9.7.
-It will work only with the newest code pulled directly from the repository.
+Will work only with the latest code pulled directly from the repository.

 Limitations